jorgschonau/SaddestSentence/README.md

 * Treasure Island
 * Tropic of Cancer

-### Also, for good measure, the scripts of these films:
+### In addition, for good measure, the scripts of these films:

 * Alien
 * Full Metal Jacket